nerooc/graphs/Lab05/README.md

 0  0  0  0  0  0  0  0  0  0
 ```

+The black edges are those generated first - for connecting all vertices so that each vertex of *i*-layer **would start at least 1 edge and end at least 1 edge** in layer *i+1*.
+This ensures that there will be path leading from every vertex to the sink.
+Black numbers next to them are their capacities.

+The blue edges are the *2\*N* (*N* is number of middle layers) edges added 'randomly'
+(maintaining the conditions resulting from the definition of the flow network such as: no loops, no edge that is multiple or opposite to the existing one, no edge entering source or leaving sink).
+Blue numbers next to them are their capacities.

 It is worth notice that the middle layers are those without the first (source - represented by the vertex 1) and the last (sink - represented by the vertex 10) one.